jim-ww/charshare/charshare-spec.md

 - No backend/server.
 Only a CDN serving static files (SvelteKit with static adapter — see Stack).
 - **Local-first**: every feature is designed from the local perspective first.
 All user data lives on the client; only some of it is optionally propagated to the GUN network.
 AI chat history is always local-only.
 Profile data is stored locally and also uploaded (published) to GUN.
+- **Publishing an account is optional.** A user can generate a local identity and create local-only characters/chats without ever registering a username or publishing anything to the network. `Preferences`/keyring track "has a local identity" separately from "has claimed/published a network account."
-- **Identity = keypair, not a separate ID.** Users and characters are identified by their Ed25519 public key (base64-encoded), not a separate UUID.
+- **Identity = keypair, not a separate ID.** Users and characters are identified by their public key (base64-encoded), not a separate UUID.
 One canonical identifier, no risk of the two disagreeing.
 - All models received from the network are validated against a schema before use.
 Invalid documents are silently skipped — this is the main defense against malformed data from untrusted peers.
 Fields like tags, usernames, image URLs, and other format-sensitive fields get strict format validation on top of shape validation.
 - All fields are non-null by default.
 Only fields with an explicit reason to be nullable are nullable.
 Strings are always present but may be empty — unless a field is specifically required to be non-empty or match a format.
 - As the data model evolves, documents carry a schema `version` field so old/new clients can coexist.

 ## Signing

-- **Algorithm: Ed25519** (via `@noble/ed25519` or `tweetnacl`).
-Small signatures (64 bytes), fast, broadly supported in JS.
-Not using WebCrypto's native `SubtleCrypto` since Ed25519 browser support is inconsistent (notably Safari).
-- **No JWT/JWS.** JWT's own serialization format and algorithm-negotiation flexibility solve problems we don't have (auth tokens with expiry, multi-algorithm interop) and get in the way of the one we do have (plain, field-accessible JSON documents living in GUN's graph).
-Instead:
+- **Algorithm: GUN SEA (ECDSA P-256)**, via GUN's built-in `SEA` module (`src/lib/gun/sea.ts`), not Ed25519.
+Chosen because the same SEA keypair both signs documents and authenticates a `gun.user()` session for author-protected storage (see GUN Implementation Details) — using a separate signing library would mean juggling two keypairs.
+- **No JWT/JWS.** Instead:
-  1. Canonicalize the document (stable recursive key ordering, no whitespace ambiguity).
+  1. Canonicalize the document (stable recursive key ordering, no whitespace ambiguity) — `src/lib/crypto/canonicalize.ts`.
-  2. Sign the canonical bytes with Ed25519.
+  2. Sign the canonical bytes with `SEA.sign` — `src/lib/crypto/sign.ts`.
-  3. Store the result as sibling fields on the document: `signature` (base64) alongside the author's pubkey (already present as `author`/`id`).
+  3. Store the result as a sibling `signature` field (base64) alongside the author's pubkey (`author`/`id`).
-  4. To verify: strip `signature`, re-canonicalize, verify against the claimed author's pubkey.
+  4. To verify: strip `signature`, re-canonicalize, verify against the claimed author's pubkey with `SEA.verify`.
-  - Reference point if useful: Nostr's event-signing spec (NIP-01) solves a near-identical problem (decentralized, signed, gossiped JSON) with this same approach.
-- **Key storage**: private keys and API keys stored in IndexedDB, not `localStorage` (sync/blocking, weaker for structured secrets).
-No key recovery mechanism is planned — losing local storage means losing the identity permanently.
-This should be communicated clearly to users (e.g. a backup/export reminder on first run), since it's a deliberate tradeoff of the decentralized model, not an oversight.
-- Multi-identity/profile support and private-key export/import flow still need to be speced out in detail.
+- **Key storage**: keyrings (SEA pair + pubkey) stored in IndexedDB via `idb-keyval` (`src/lib/db/keyring.ts`), not `localStorage`.
+- **Backup/export/switch**: implemented. `src/lib/identity/backup.ts` exports/imports a versioned account backup (`AccountBackupV1`) framed to users as "back up this account" / "use an existing account."
+Switching the active local identity (`setKeyring` in `src/lib/state/auth.svelte.ts`) is supported.
+There is still no recovery mechanism if a backup was never taken — losing local storage without a backup means losing the identity permanently; this should be communicated clearly on first run.

 ## Features

 ### Browse

-- Search, browse character cards; filter by tags, by `verified`, by `published`; option to show only the current user's own creations.
+- A single search box matches character name/tags, or an `@username`/`@pubkey` author search (resolves via username claims — see User Profiles).
+- Clickable predefined tag carousel plus autosuggest from existing tags (see Character Management) — both feed the same search.
+- NSFW toggle, persisted to `Preferences.showNsfw`; off by default, applies to both network and local-only characters.
-- Users can add blocked tags — characters carrying a blocked tag are excluded from results.
+- Users can block tags (`Preferences.blockedTags`) and block specific authors (`Preferences.blockedAuthors`) — matching characters/authors are excluded from results.
-- (Tag indexing/query strategy over GUN to be revisited later — see GUN Implementation.)
+- Local-only characters are not part of Browse (Browse only surfaces published, network-discoverable docs); the user's own characters (published or local-only) are listed separately in a "my characters" view.

 ### Character Management

 - Create, edit, publish character cards.
-  - Public key signs the card to prove authorship (see Signing).
+  - Keypair signs the card to prove authorship (see Signing).
   - **Editing** = publishing a new signed snapshot of the full document under the same `id`, with an incremented `version` and updated `updated_at`.
 Clients keep whichever snapshot verifies and has the higher version.
   - **Deletion is a tombstone, not a hard delete** (peers who already synced the data can't be forced to erase it).
 A delete is a new signed snapshot with `deleted: true, deleted_at`.
 Clients hide anything tombstoned from Browse — *unless* the user explicitly pressed "save character locally," in which case it stays visible to that user (marked deleted), remains usable to start new chats, and all of that user's existing local chats with it are preserved regardless.
   - **Conflict resolution**: if two snapshots claim the same `version`/`updated_at`, last-write-wins by timestamp; ties broken deterministically (e.g. by signature byte comparison).
   - Only the author can edit/delete their own character.
 Non-authors instead see a **Fork** button.
   - **Fork**: copies the character's fields into a new document with a new `id`, `author` set to the forking user's pubkey, signed by them, and `comments` reset to empty.
-The new doc carries `forked_from: {original_id}` for provenance.
+The new doc carries `forked_from: {original_id}` for provenance. *Fork itself is implemented; discovery of forks (a "remixes of this character" index/UI) is not — see Open/Deferred.*
-    - Discovery of forks: `/characters/{original_id}/forks/{fork_id}: true` acts as an index pointer, written by the forking user.
-Since this pointer isn't signed by the original author, it's treated only as a hint — the "remixes of this character" UI fetches each pointed-to character and confirms its `forked_from` field actually matches before displaying it, so a forged/spammed pointer is self-filtering.
   - Characters are either **local-only** (never published) or **published** (written to GUN, discoverable by anyone).
+Local-only characters go through their own create/edit/sign flow with their own version chain (`createLocalCharacter`/`editLocalCharacter`), and can later be promoted to published (`publishLocalCharacter`).
   - Users (subject to `comments_enabled`) can post/edit/delete comments; changes propagate the same way as character edits (signed snapshots, tombstones for delete).
+  - Unsaved edits in the create/edit form warn before navigating away or closing the tab.
-- Create/edit screen supports **import** (our own exported JSON, versioned) and **adapters for other formats** (e.g. TavernAI-style PNG-with-embedded-JSON) and **export** (our JSON format first, other formats later).
+- Create/edit screen supports **import** (our own exported JSON, versioned).
+Adapters for other formats (e.g. TavernAI-style PNG-with-embedded-JSON) and export to other formats are not implemented — deferred, see Open/Deferred Items.
+- **Tags**: free-form, autosuggested from existing tags, plus a curated predefined tag list (`src/lib/data/tags.ts`) shown as a clickable carousel in both the editor and Browse.

 ### Chat Management